 With a housing stock predominated by structures nearing a century in age, working with property owners to ensure they are safe and well-maintained is critical to the health and safety of city neighborhoods and residents.
 The City and HRA have several programs to work with property owners to maintain structures and housing units.
-Two existing City programs help to identify housing conditions issues, the Truth-in-Sale-of-Housing Program and Fire Certificate of Occupancy program while, four programs help property owners finance improvements.
+Two existing City programs help to identify housing conditions issue, the Truthin-Sale-of-Housing Program and Fire Certificate of Occupancy program.
+Four programs help property owners finance improvements.